 - Hyperbole: The use of exaggeration to make something seem better or worse than it is.

 - Oxymoron: A combination of two contradictory terms.

 How to Make the Most of This Figurative Language Classroom Display

 These anchor charts have been created to support literacy instruction in your classroom.
 You may wish to use them in the following ways:

 - Print the posters on tabloid paper and display them in your classroom as a reminder of the various types of figurative language.

 - As you teach figurative language, provide students with a smaller version of the posters to paste into their workbooks.

 - Use the resource as a word wall display by adding examples of each type of figurative language around the posters.

-This resource downloads as a full-color PDF, or as an editable Google Slides file.
+This resource downloads as a black-and-white or full-color PDF, or as an editable Google Slides file.
 Choose your preferred option using the dropdown arrow next to the Download button.